Fenex/PseudoGraphics/README.md

 1. In PsuedoGraphic Solution, right click PseudoGraphics project->Properties->General->Configuration Type-> switch from Application(.exe) to Static Lib (.lib)
 2. In PsuedoGraphic Solution, right click UnitTests project->Properties->Linker->General->Additional Library Directories-> <Edit..> -> New Line (ctrl + insert_) -> browse to the PseudoGraphics project (in our case path\to\VisualStudioProjects\PseudoGraphics\PseudoGraphics) -> click Ok
 3. clean solution & build again
 4. On visual studio top toolbar go to Tests -> Windows -> Tests Explorer (Ctrl+E).
 The test explorer will open up on your right side of the screen.
-Click 'Runn All' and u're done.
+Click 'Run All' and u're done.